By 2017, digital advertising spend in the financial industry is expected to reach $168.4 billion, this also includes financial landing pages.

-Here’s how they can use landing pages to complement their content:
+Here’s how they can use post-click landing pages to complement their content:

-Create a squeeze page (a landing page designed to capture just email and sometimes name) that explains why users should give you their email to receive updates from your company.
+Create a squeeze page (a post-click landing page designed to capture just email and sometimes name) that explains why users should give you their email to receive updates from your company.
 Will you give them valuable investing tips from pros?
-Will you teach them how to manage their money better?
+How about teaching them how to manage their money better?
 Will you update them on important news that impacts their retirement plan?

 Check out how Nial Fuller uses a squeeze page to drive e-newsletter signups by promising to deliver professional trading lessons for free:

 In this squeeze page the word “professional” implies expert information, “free” conveys the no-cost nature of the offer, and “over 250,000 readers” uses social proof to convince visitors that others find the offer valuable.
 On top of all that, the two-field form makes converting a breeze here.

 Build an event post-click landing page that describes what your prospect will learn at your conference or meetup, then make it even more persuasive by name-dropping all the industry authorities you’ve invited to speak there.

 Use both organic and paid social media methods like sponsored Tweets and Facebook ads to drive your audience to a post-click landing page that offers content relevant to their needs, like Online Trading Academy does with this ad/post-click landing page combo: